-Competing in his fourth Wimbledon quarter-final, Roger Federer advanced to the semis for the third straight time in 2005, ousting Fernando Gonzalez 7-5, 6-2, 7-6 in an hour and 51 minutes.
-As in the previous four encounters, Federer held everything under control in his games, suffering one break and delivering four to find himself over the top in less than two hours.
+Competing in his fourth Wimbledon quarter-final, Roger Federer advanced to the semis for the third straight time in 2005 after ousting Fernando Gonzalez 7-5, 6-2, 7-6 in an hour and 51 minutes.
+As in the previous four encounters, Federer held everything under control in his games, suffering one break and delivering four to find himself over the top in under two hours.

 He has a big swing on his backhand, too; he's unique, I would say.
 I returned pretty well, which gave me chances for a break.
 I'm thrilled with my performance in the third set, losing those two points that could have sent me towards the finish line earlier.

 Andy Roddick deserves to be seeded 2nd, and on the other hand, Lleyton Hewitt is world no. 2.
-It's not easy to decide."
-Gonzalez came from 4-1 down in the opening set before Roger Federer prevailed with a late break, having the upper hand in the second set and saving a break chance at 4-4 in the third before sealing the deal in the tie break.
+It's not easy to decide," Roger Federer said.